Xceptance/xlt-documentation/content/en/xlt/load-testing/Manual/570-scorecard.md

 ### Groups

-To model more complex criteria and to allow re-use of rules (and thus to avoid repetiitve definitions), rules are assigned to groups.
+To model more complex criteria and to allow re-use of rules (and thus to avoid repetitive definitions), rules are assigned to groups.
 A rule can be assigned to multiple groups.
-Rules must be assigned to a least one (enabled) group to become effective.
+Rules must be assigned to at least one (enabled) group to become effective.

 At least one enabled group having at least one enabled rule assigned must be specified in `groups` as follows: